North Tonawanda, New York: History

 The Railroad Museum of the Niagara Frontier occupies a 1923 Erie Railroad station on Oliver Street.
-The Riviera Theater and Performing Arts Center on Webster Street, in a restored Italian Renaissance-style building, features plays, concerts, movies and other events, and its 1926 "Mighty Wurlitzer" organ is featured in monthly organ concerts.
+The Riviera Theater and Performing Arts Center on Webster Street, in a restored Italian Renaissance-style building, features plays, concerts, movies, and other events, and its 1926 "Mighty Wurlitzer" organ is featured in monthly organ concerts.
 The theater is one of only a handful in the United States with projectors capable of showing nitrate film prints in common use before about 1951.
 The Ghostlight Theatre is a community theater in a century-old church.
 The former Carnegie Library is home to the Carnegie Art Center.
-An E. B. Green designed building houses the Buffalo Suzuki Strings Musical Arts Center.
+An E. B. Green-designed building houses the Buffalo Suzuki Strings Musical Arts Center.
 An active arts community has developed in the downtown area as well.
-The North Tonawanda History Museum no longer occupies the former G. C. Murphy Co. store building on Webster Street in the heart of the Downtown Historic District.
+The North Tonawanda History Museum no longer occupies the former G. C. Murphy Co. store building on Webster Street in the heart of the downtown historic district.

-Parks in North Tonawanda include Veteran's Park, which has a monument to U.S. Seabees, one to the U.S. Marines, and is working on one to Vietnam War Veterans; Gateway Harbor Park, along the Erie Canal, the site of the annual Canal Fest in July and free concerts and other activities; the 53 acre Gratwick-Riverside Park along the Niagara River; and Pine Woods Park, Mayor's Park, and the North Tonawanda Botanical Gardens with a boat launch.
+Parks in North Tonawanda include Veteran's Park, which has a monument to U.S. Seabees and one to the U.S. Marines, and is working on one to Vietnam War Veterans; Gateway Harbor Park, along the Erie Canal, the site of the annual Canal Fest in July and free concerts and other activities; the 53 acre Gratwick-Riverside Park along the Niagara River; and Pine Woods Park, Mayor's Park, and the North Tonawanda Botanical Gardens with a boat launch.

 The Buffalo Norsemen played their home games in North Tonawanda during their existence.